terraware/terraware-server/CONVENTIONS.md

 There isn't currently a way to make IntelliJ's real-time formatting adhere strictly to ktfmt's formatting rules, but the supplied `.editorconfig` file is an approximation.
 IntelliJ should detect it and use it automatically.

+### Wildcard imports

+By default, IntelliJ uses wildcard imports for the `java.util` and `javax` packages, and overriding that default in `.editorconfig` doesn't work reliably.
+You'll want to remove those packages manually from the Kotlin code style preferences ("Auto-Import" tab) in IntelliJ's settings.

 ## Database access

 The code uses a schema-first, code-generation approach to its data model, as opposed to a code-first approach where the database gets created based on class structure.
 It uses the [jOOQ](https://jooq.org) library to generate code that provides a fluent, type-safe query building API as well as some basic ORM features.